muratk5n/thirdwave/en/README.md

 That would be the optimistic scenario, a lower bound.
-If we [assume](2020/02/corona.html) overall mortality rate of 1%, the outcome could reach 10 million.
+If we [assume](2020/02/corona.html) overall mortality rate of 1%, the outcome could reach over 10 million.
 Assume with an half effective vax, the final number could be at about 5 mil.

 NDTV: "China Lifting Covid Lockdown Could Kill Upto 2.1 Million People"